 Policy and advocacy updates

-We are responding to the DFID consultation on the future of the Global Learning Programme and have published key messages for members to use to assist their own responses.
+In the autumn, Think Global submitted a response to the DFID consultation on the future of the Global Learning Programme and published key messages for members to use to assist their own responses.
 Find out more about the consultation and read Think Global’s response.

 Submission to the House of Lords Select Committee on Citizenship and Civic Engagement – September 2017